-How to increase size of partition C with Windows Server 2016 Disk Management:
+How to increase C drive space in Windows Server 2016 with Disk Management:

-- Transfer all files in D to other partition (D means the partition behind C).
+- Transfer all files in D to other partition (D means the partition behind C drive).

-- Press Windows and X together on the keyboard and click Disk Management from the list.
+- Press Windows + X together on the keyboard and click Disk Management in the list.

 - They can resize both NTFS and FAT32 partition.

-- They can make Unallocated space on either left or right while shrinking partition.
+- They can make Unallocated space on either left or right while shrinking a partition.

 - They can combine Unallocated space to either contiguous or any nonadjacent partition on the same disk.

-When resizing partition for Server 2016, all parameters of associated disk, partitions and files must be modified correctly, files in some partitions must be moved to new locations, system boot record must be updated if you need to increase system partition size.
+When resizing partition in a server, all parameters of associated disk, partitions and files must be modified correctly, files in some partitions must be moved to new locations.
+System boot record must be updated if you need to increase system partition size.
 Therefore, any slight error could cause data loss and/or boot failure.